OpenVPN/openvpn3-linux/README.md

 - Run: ``make``
 - Run: ``make install``

-By default, OpenVPN 3 Linux is built using the mbed TLS library.
-If you want to compile against OpenSSL, add the ``--with-crypto-library=openssl`` argument to ``./configure``.
+By default, OpenVPN 3 Linux is built using the OpenSSL library.
+If you want to compile against mbed TLS, add the ``--with-crypto-library=mbedtls`` argument to ``./configure``.

 You might need to also reload D-Bus configuration to make D-Bus aware of